atweiden/voidpkgs/doc/STYLE.md

 ### `post_install()`

 Install license, man page, documentation in that order.
-Then clean up any unwanted files.
+Clean up any unwanted files in `do_clean()`.

 ### Variables